Gary Barlow: Songwriting, producing and publishing

 After leaving his career as a solo artist Barlow returned to his first love of writing music.
 He soon signed a songwriting publishing deal with Sony and went to the US on a six-month songwriting project, residing in Nashville, Los Angeles and New York with his wife, Dawn, and first child.
 Upon his return, he set up True North Productions with Eliot Kennedy and Tim Woodcock.
 In his autobiography My Take Barlow partly blames his fall as a solo artist on his commitments to being a star in the United States.
 After his disappointing second album, Barlow remained out of the public eye for half a decade, choosing to continue to write and produce songs for other artists such as Shirley Bassey and Charlotte Church.

 In October 2007, Barlow founded San Remo Live Publishings as an independently run management company to establish and support artists and songwriters.

 In 2008, Barlow was heavily involved in providing the score of ITV's Britannia High.
 The 9-episode series focused on the lives of a group of teenagers and their mentors at a fictional London theatre school.
 Guy Chambers, Steve Mac, Andy Hill, Mark Owen, James Bourne and Eliot Kennedy also contributed to the musical component of the show.
 It was axed after one series.

 In 2010, Barlow signed a new 5-year songwriting publishing deal with Sony Music.
 He has been voted as the greatest British songwriter of all time in a 2009 OnePoll, who surveyed 3,000 people John Lennon and Paul McCartney, of The Beatles, were placed second and third respectively.

 In 2011, Barlow wrote the song "Run for Your Life" for The X Factor series 7 winner Matt Cardle's debut album.
-He has also written for the likes of Robbie Williams, Westlife, Lily Allen, Blue, Elton John, Olly Murs T-Pain, Will Young N-Dubz, Lawson, Shirley Bassey, Donny Osmond, Delta Goodrem, Elaine Paige, Agnetha Fältskog and many more while also being commissioned by the Queen to write the official single for her Diamond Jubilee, which saw Barlow collaborate with Andrew Lloyd Webber.
+He has also written for the likes of Robbie Williams, Westlife, Lily Allen, Blue, Elton John, Barry Manilow, Olly Murs T-Pain, Will Young N-Dubz, Lawson, Shirley Bassey, Donny Osmond, Delta Goodrem, Elaine Paige, Agnetha Fältskog and many more while also being commissioned by the Queen to write the official single for her Diamond Jubilee, which saw Barlow collaborate with Andrew Lloyd Webber.

-Barlow has written 14 number-one singles in the UK and 2 Billboard Hot 100 top-ten singles in the United States including "Back for Good" which went to number one in 31 countries around the world.
+Barlow has written 15 number-one singles in the UK and 2 Billboard Hot 100 top-ten singles in the United States including "Back for Good" which went to number one in 31 countries around the world.